Program Director, Global Doctorate of Business Administration (DBA)

 Tyler's favorite international experience was in 2004 when he was selected as one of six international students to join the 46th global voyage of the Peace Boat, a Japanese non-governmental organization.
 Tyler traveled West from Tokyo to New York City stopping at 12 ports in between.

-Maxine works as one of our Operations Coordinators focusing on Information Management.
-She graduated from the University of Minnesota, where she earned her bachelor's degrees in German Studies and Linguistics.
-During her time as an undergrad, she participated in a direct exchange year at Freie Universität Berlin in Germany.
-Before joining us at the Carlson Global Institute, she spent time as a Retirement Service Representative at Wells Fargo.
+Maxine earned her bachelor's degree in German Studies and Linguistics at the University of Minnesota.
+During her time as an undergraduate student, she participated in a direct exchange year at Freie Universität Berlin in Germany.
+Prior to joining Carlson Global Institute, she worked in retirement services.

 Program Manager, Education Abroad